pagecdn/easyfonts/README.md

 ## Why Easy Fonts

-Easy Fonts was built to leverage [host consolidation](https://pagecdn.com/optimizations/host-consolidation) technique used by PageCDN to speedup websites.
+Easy Fonts was developed to leverage [host consolidation](https://pagecdn.com/optimizations/host-consolidation) technique used by PageCDN to speedup websites.
 Our initial goal was to allow websites that use PageCDN for their content delivery to also optionally deliver fonts over the same CDN host to reduce the 2 extra DNS lookups required by Google Fonts.
 Later on, Easy Fonts proved to be a very useful library for rapid prototyping.
 So, we moved it to GitHub for anyone interested in self hosting this library or using it in